 Individuals who have been paired with Emotional Support Animals show dramatic improvement working through a range of challenges like PTSD, anxiety, depression, stress and trauma.
-The CACSC is happy to introduce our newest team members, Remi and Odie!
-Remi is a licensed emotional support dog available to children, families, and staff to provide a comforting presence.
-He will be joined by Odie, who was born in the summer of 2021.
-Odie will complete a series of trainings before joining therapy sessions as a licensed therapy dog in 2022.
+The CACSC is happy to introduce our team members, Remi and Odie!
+Remi is a certified emotional support dog available to children, families, and staff to provide a comforting presence.
+Odie completed his therapy dog training in 2022 and has begun working with clients during their therapy sessions.

 Research shows that children who have spent as little as one week’s time with an Emotional Support Animal like Remi or Odie saw a decrease in trauma effects by 82%.*

 (*Journal of Evidence-based Social Work)